devosmitachatterjee2018/DataCleaningTool/README.md

 **Drop feature with large number of missing observations.**

 In the example dataset, 'Longitude' has a large number of missing values.
-We use Delete Feature button to delete 'Longitude' feature.
+We use `Delete Feature button` to delete 'Longitude' feature.

 Step 1.
 Select a feature from Feature column of missing observations percentage table.
-Click Delete Feature button.
+Click `Delete Feature button`.

 <img src="figures/deletefeaturesimputation2.png">

-Step 2.
-Delete Feature button in use turns grey in color and returns back to its original color once the task is completed.
+Step 2. `Delete Feature button` in use turns grey in color and returns back to its original color once the task is completed.
 Check that the selected feature is deleted.

 <img src="figures/deletefeaturesimputation4.png">

 **Illustrate and impute missing observations.**

-We use Impute button to impute missing values in the example data using missForest method.
+We use `Impute button` to impute missing values in the example data using missForest method.

 Step 1.
-Click Impute button.
+Click `Impute button`.

 <img src="figures/impute1.png">